Transformer for Single Image Super-Resolution: Experiments

-In order to verify the effectiveness and universality of the proposed ET, we add the ET into RCAN~\cite{RCAN}.
-It is worth noting that we only use the half structure of RCAN (group number=5, original=10) and add the ET before the reconstruction part.
-According TABLE~\ref{tab:rcan} we can see that the performance of the model "RCAN/2+ET" is close to the original RCAN with fewer parameters.
-It is worth noting that the PSNR on Urban100 of "RCAN/2+ET" is always higher than the original RCAN.
-This is because our ET can effectively model the relationship between image blocks, so it can effectively improve the model performance.
+In order to verify the effectiveness and universality of the proposed ET, we also introduce ET into RCAN~\cite{RCAN}.
+It is worth noting that we use a small version of RCAN (the residual group number is set to $5$) and add the ET before the reconstruction part.
+According to TABLE~\ref{tab:rcan}, we can see that the performance of the model ``RCAN/2+ET" is close or even better than the original RCAN with fewer parameters.
+This further proves the effectiveness and universality of ET, which can be easily transplanted to any existing SISR models to further improve the performance of model.